TJJD Prevention and Early Intervention Services

 Texas Human Resources Code Section 203.0065, Prevention and Early Intervention Services , authorizes the Texas Juvenile Justice Department to provide prevention and early intervention services.

-2014-2015 General Appropriations Act, Article IX, Section 17.10 Agency Coordination for Youth Prevention and Intervention Services, requires the Texas Department of Family and Protective Services, Texas Juvenile Justice Department, Texas Education Agency, and the Adjutant General’s Department (now the Texas Military Department) to provide detailed information on all juvenile delinquency prevention and dropout prevention and intervention services.
+2017-2018 General Appropriations Act, Article IX, Section 17.05 Agency Coordination for Youth Prevention and Intervention Services, requires the Texas Department of Family and Protective Services, Texas Juvenile Justice Department, Texas Education Agency, and the Texas Military Department to provide detailed information on all juvenile delinquency prevention and dropout prevention and intervention services.
 This report is to be submitted to the Legislative Budget Board October of each year.

 - Reports on Agency Coordination for Youth Prevention and Intervention Services

 - TJJD Funded Prevention Programs